Spring training: International MLB spring training

 In 2015, 2016 and 2019, MLB has hosted spring training games in Mexico.
 In 2015, the Arizona Diamondbacks played against the Colorado Rockies at Estadio Sonora, Hermosillo.
 A year later, the San Diego Padres hosted the Houston Astros at Estadio Fray Nano in Mexico City.
 Finally, in 2019, the Diamondbacks played once again against the Rockies but, this time, at Estadio de Béisbol Monterrey in Monterrey.
 In 2020, MLB hosted a spring training game between the Minnesota Twins and the Detroit Tigers at Estadio Quisqueya in Santo Domingo.
 In 2024, the Rays and Red Sox played the inaugural Dominican Republic series in Santo Domingo.
 The series resulted in a split, 1-1, and showcased Dominican talent while honoring players that have been developed through Dominican Republic Academies.
 On March 24–25, 2025, the Red Sox concluded their spring training with two games in Monterrey, Mexico, against the Monterrey Sultanes.

 MLB Spring Breakout

-During spring training in 2024, MLB launched a new initiative called MLB Spring Breakout.
-Each organization puts together a team of their best prospects to compete against another organizations' top prospects.
+Beginning in 2024, a portion of spring training features Spring Breakout, a series of games featuring rosters of top prospects from the teams' minor league affiliates.
+The games are typically held as part of doubleheaders with the respective teams' main rosters.
+Commissioner Rob Manfred stated that the games were "a new opportunity to showcase the future stars of the game as they continue on their journey to the Major Leagues".